 We’ve compiled a comprehensive guide to help you better grasp the difference between brokers and carriers and their roles in the auto transport industry.

-Understand your auto transport rate
+How is the auto transport rate calculated?

-Both brokers and carriers use the same third-party database, which shows vehicles that are awaiting shipment, what customers are willing to pay to ship their cars, and what’s been paid for the same route in the past.
+Both brokers and carriers use the same third-party database, which shows vehicles that are awaiting shipment, what customers are willing to pay to ship their cars, and what has been paid for the same route in the past.
 So, after checking the database, carriers pick the higher paying vehicles first.